jeremyButtler/bioTools/README.md

         q-scores > 6
       - for non-modified use the "NM:i:" entry in the sam file
-      - can do sam file to sam file or by ref
-    - not best program, but part of a bigger plan
+      - default is mapped reference comparision, but you can compare two sam entries (less accurate)
     - works on linux and plan9
   - illNano (freezeTB/fluDI; dugging edClust):
     - finds Illumina variants from tbCon tsv file and then